osmandin/adml/README.md

 spring.datasource.url=
 spring.datasource.username=
 spring.datasource.password=

+# other:

+app.email=[email of users allowed access to the application] app.ip=[ip of app]

 ```

-Also ensure that the connection.props points to the right ASpace IP.
+Ensure that the connection.props file points to the right ASpace IP.

 Here's how you build and deploy the .war: